What can my business apply for through the small business grant scheme?

 Can I apply if I received funding previously from the small business grant scheme?

-You cannot apply for more funding through this scheme if you have received funding within the last 3 years.
+You cannot apply for more funding through this scheme if you have received funding within the last three years.

 My business is four years old, can I apply?